 It shows the relationship between two or more dependent variables and two or more independent variables.
 Eating more vegetables and fruits leads to weight loss, glowing skin, reduces the risk of many diseases such as heart disease, high blood pressure, and some cancers.

 It shows how a researcher is intellectual and committed to a particular outcome.
 The relationship between the variables can also predict its nature.
-For example- children aged four years eating proper food over a five year period are having higher IQ level than children not having a proper meal.
-This shows the effect and the direction of effect.
+For example- children aged four years eating proper food over a five-year period are having higher IQ levels than children not having a proper meal.
+This shows the effect and direction of effect.

 It is used when there is no theory involved.
 It is a statement that a relationship exists between two variables, without predicting the exact nature (direction) of the relationship.

-It provides the statement which is contrary to hypothesis.
-It’s a negative statement, and there is no relationship between independent and dependent variable.
+It provides the statement which is contrary to the hypothesis.
+It’s a negative statement, and there is no relationship between independent and dependent variables.
 The symbol is denoted by “HO”.

 Associative and Causal Hypothesis

-Associative hypothesis occurs, When there is a change in one variable resulting a change in the other variable.
-Whereas, Causal hypothesis propose a cause and effect interaction between two or more variables.
+Associative hypothesis occurs When there is a change in one variable resulting in a change in the other variable.
+Whereas, Causal hypothesis proposes a cause and effect interaction between two or more variables.

 Examples of Hypothesis

 Following are the examples of hypothesis based on their types:

 - Consumption of sugary drinks every day leads to obesity is an example of a simple hypothesis.